lennertvanh/MDA-Georgia/README.md

 For the entire project, we used noise level and noise events data, weather data, traffic data, and a small corpus of scientific articles on noise pollution.

 The noise data contains noise levels which were monitored for the entire year of 2022, for 9 different locations in the centre of Leuven.
 The noise events were also recorded and were assigned a certainty level and a noise source class.
 All the noise data was provided by KU Leuven.
 The weather data from 2022 was retrieved from the [Leuven.cool network](https://rdr.kuleuven.be/dataset.xhtml?persistentId=doi:10.48804/SSRN3F).
 We scraped the traffic data from [Telraam](https://telraam-api.net/), which is documented in detail in the notebook _ScrapingTelraam.ipynb_.
-Finally, we used Parsehub to extract some scientific articles about noise pollution to highlight the importance of our research topic, which is documented in the _NLP_ folder.
+Finally, we scraped some scientific articles from PubMed Central about noise pollution to highlight the importance of our research topic, which is documented in the _NLP_ folder.

 ---